 Mallorca or Majorca, as it’s sometimes known, is the largest of the four Balearic Islands which lie off the East coast of Spain, in the Western Mediterranean.

-It offers more than 550 km of coast line with several great sailing areas, 46 harbours and many little anchoring bays.
+It offers more than 550 km of coastline with several great sailing areas, 46 harbors, and many little anchoring bays.

-The island has a nicely warm climate of the Mediterranean.
+The island has a nice warm climate of the Mediterranean.
 There is a possibility for one-day sailing trips where you can enjoy some of the beautiful Mallorca beaches and hidden calas (for beginners).

-If you feel more adventurous you can do a multi day or a week sailing to some of the other Balearic islands.
-Note that strong winds ocurre often on open water.
+If you feel more adventurous you can do a multi-day or a week sailing to some of the other Balearic Islands.
+Note that strong winds occur often in open water.

 The biggest marinas in Mallorca:

 Port d’Andratx is a beautiful and safe harbor on the south-west coast of the island.
 The harbor also offers enough space for anchoring.